USS OREGON model

 upon The matchless race of the Oregon."

-Oregon’s famous
+USS Oregon’s famous voyage

-else could have, the strategic necessity for building a
+public as well as to the military the strategic necessity for building a

 canal across the Central American isthmus.
 A canal would